Fontella Bass: Recording career

 With the support of Bob Lyons, the manager of St. Louis station KATZ, Bass recorded several songs released through Bobbin Records.
 She was produced by Ike Turner when she recorded on his labels Prann and Sonja.
 Her single "Poor Little Fool", released from Sonja in 1964, features Tina Turner.
 Bass saw no particular success with these singles.
-It was also during this period she met and subsequently married the jazz trumpeter Lester Bowie.
+It was also during this period she met and subsequently married the jazz trumpeter, Lester Bowie.

 Two years later, she quit the Milton band and moved to Chicago after a dispute with Oliver Sain.
 She auditioned for Chess Records, who immediately signed her as a recording artist to the subsidiary label Checker Records.
 Her first works with the label were several duets with Bobby McClure, who had also been signed to the label.
 Released early in 1965, their recording "Don't Mess Up a Good Thing" (credited to Oliver Sain) found immediate success, reaching No. 5 on the Billboard R&B chart and peaking at No. 33 on the Hot 100.
 The song was later recorded by Ry Cooder and Chaka Khan on Cooder's album Bop 'Til You Drop (1979).

 Bass and McClure followed their early success with "You're Gonna Miss Me" that summer, a song that had mild success, reaching the Top 30 on the R&B chart, although it made no significant impression on the pop chart.
 After a brief tour, Bass returned to the studio.
-The culmination of one particular session was an original composition with an aggressive rhythm section; backing musicians on the track included drummer Maurice White (later the leader of Earth, Wind, & Fire), bassist Louis Satterfield (fellow future Earth, Wind, & Fire alumnus) and tenor saxophonist Gene Barge, with the young Minnie Riperton among the backing singers.
+The culmination of one particular session was an original composition with an aggressive rhythm section; backing musicians on the track included drummer Maurice White (later the leader of Earth, Wind, & Fire), bassist Louis Satterfield (fellow future Earth, Wind, & Fire member) and tenor saxophonist Gene Barge, with the young Minnie Riperton among the backing singers.
 The resulting song, "Rescue Me" shot up the charts in late 1965.
 After a month-long run at the top of the R&B chart, the song reached No. 4 on the US pop chart and No. 11 in the UK singles chart, and gave Chess its first million-selling single since Chuck Berry a decade earlier.
 It sold more than one million copies, and was awarded a gold disc.